htnghia87/htnghia87.github.io/_portfolio/1-model-fusion.md

 <p align="justify">

-I and my collaborator, <a href="http://web.mit.edu/jaillet/www/">Patrick Jaillet</a> (MIT), were awarded an exploratory research grant (150K USD) to investigate new challenges in <b>On-Device Personalization with Meta Learning</b> by the <a href="https://mitibmwatsonailab.mit.edu/">MIT-IBM Watson AI Lab</a>.
+I and my academic collaborator, <a href="http://web.mit.edu/jaillet/www/">Patrick Jaillet</a> (MIT), were awarded an exploratory research grant (150K USD) to investigate new challenges in <b>On-Device Personalization with Meta Learning</b> by the <a href="https://mitibmwatsonailab.mit.edu/">MIT-IBM Watson AI Lab</a>.

 </p>